thiblahute/meson-website/Reference-manual.md

 ### external program object ###

 Contains an external (i.e. not built as part of this project) program.
-This object has only one method, <tt>found</tt>, which returns whether the executable was found.
+This object has the following methods:

+- `found` which returns whether the executable was found
+- `path` which returns a string pointing to the executable

 ### external library object ###